777388/GithubStoppedThis/README.md

 Everything up-to-date

 index.lock doesnt exist, not even as a hidden file, but it might be one of those zone trackers I've been noticing that they attach onto certain machine learning files. dir /r finds them in windows, no idea in linux

+Useful with CertSurf or SilCertSurfer as its constantly making port readout files.